rmit-ir/GRAG-LiveRAG/scripts/aws/README.md

 The `deploy_ec2_llm.py` script allows you to deploy a HuggingFace compatible model on an EC2 instance using CloudFormation.
 It:

 - Deploys an EC2 instance with the specified model using vLLM
-- Sets up port forwarding to access the model locally at http://localhost:8987/v1/
+- Sets up port forwarding to access the model locally at <http://localhost:8987/v1/> (port customizable)
 - Provides OpenAI API compatible endpoints for easy integration

 ### Basic Usage